Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 `Observable`s need to send values on `MainScheduler`(UIThread).
 That's just a normal UIKit/Cocoa requirement.

-It is usually a good idea for your APIs to return results on `MainScheduler`.
+It is usually a good idea for you APIs to return results on `MainScheduler`.
 In case you try to bind something to UI from background thread, in **Debug** build RxCocoa will usually throw an exception to inform you of that.

 To fix this you need to add `observeOn(MainScheduler.instance)`.

-**URLSession extensions don't return result on `MainScheduler` by default.**
+**NSURLSession extensions don't return result on `MainScheduler` by default.**

 ### Errors